josephkwok001/HackForward/README.md

 - Present uncertainty and emergency escalation clearly; do not promise that money can be recovered.
 - Use deterministic gates for urgent signals and human handoff.

+## Guides

+- [User Guide](docs/UserGuide.md) — get the repo from GitHub, run it (Windows / macOS / Linux), then use the features
+- [Developer Guide](docs/DeveloperGuide.md) — setup, architecture, implementation, requirements, testing

 ## Run and submission notes

 ### Baseline UI